hilmiugurpolat/snmp/README.md

 # SNMP
 Simple Network Management Protocol(SNMP)

-SNMP is an application layer protocol for the exchange of administrative information across network devices.
+SNMP (Simple Network Management Protocol) is a network management protocol that provides communication between network devices and network management systems.
+SNMP is used to monitor the status of network devices, detect errors, evaluate performance, and perform management operations.

 To better understand the snmp protocol, I will install a virtual machine on my computer (ubuntu server).
 From now on i will call my virtual machine as agent computer and my local as admin computer